 |Tank range||230 miles|

 - 2016: Honda CRF1000L Africa Twin is launched with a 1000cc motor and at a competitive price.
 It was the more road-focused bike at the time.

 - 2018: Honda CRF1000L Africa Twin Adventure Sport arrives with a bigger fuel tank, longer travel suspension and new seven-stage traction control.
 It was the more off-road-focused bike.

 Watch MCN's 2018 Honda Africa Twin Adventure Sports video review:

 Owners' reviews for the HONDA CRF1100L AFRICA TWIN (2020 - on)

-1 owner has reviewed their HONDA CRF1100L AFRICA TWIN (2020 - on) and rated it in a number of areas.
+2 owners have reviewed their HONDA CRF1100L AFRICA TWIN (2020 - on) and rated it in a number of areas.
 Read what they have to say and what they like and dislike about the bike below.

 Summary of owners' reviews